Chapter 9. Getting started with FS-Cache

 9.4.
 Cache cull limits configuration

-cachefilesd tries to maintain a certain amount of free space by discarding old objects (i.e. accessed less recently) from the cache.
+cachefilesd tries to maintain a certain amount of free space by discarding old objects, such as less-recently accessed objects, from the cache.
 This behavior is known as cache culling.

 Cache culling is done on the basis of the percentage of blocks and the percentage of files available in the underlying file system.
 There are settings in